A. Tracks and Ranks:

 Time in rank alone is not sufficient to warrant promotion.
 To merit reappointment or promotion, the faculty member must provide strong evidence of achievement according to the criteria appropriate to a particular portfolio of academic activities.

-Scholarly activity in the Non-tenure Faculty Line is recognized in the areas of teaching, research (investigation), and engagement.
+Scholarly activity in the AMS Faculty Line is recognized in the areas of teaching, research (investigation), promotion of wellness/excellence in clinical care, and engagement.
 For each component, promotion requires scholarship as defined by the creation and dissemination of new knowledge.

 The descriptions below provide professional models and related indicators of excellence for academic contributions within each arena.
 These criteria are neither completely inclusive nor absolute.
 Moreover, there is a rich interdependency among these areas, each informing aspects of the others.
 In particular the area of engagement may be interwoven into each of the other areas.
+The weighting of these different areas of endeavor will vary for those in the three tracks of the AMS Faculty Line.
 The depth of accomplishment will also be expected to vary with promotion/appointment to Associate Professor (very strong regional to burgeoning national presence, as recognized by external peers and officers, as well as internal colleagues) versus promotion/appointment to Professor, with tenure (very strong national to international presence as recognized by external peers and officers, as well as internal colleagues).
 Finally, because notable accomplishments may vary not only among individuals, but also with time as innovations shape the academic sphere, the following descriptions are intended to be suggestive of appropriate criteria, but do not provide a rigid checklist of items that must be met or met in any specific number.

 a.
 Teaching: Teaching is a core mission of Geisel School of Medicine at Dartmouth and a fundamental expectation of all members of the Geisel faculty.
 While Geisel has historically been primarily dedicated to the teaching of medical and graduate students, Geisel faculty now participate in the education of many other learners in our academic medical system, within our region, and beyond (e.g., residents and interns, students in the other professional schools and in Arts and Sciences at Dartmouth, students in summer courses, and students in Dartmouth Community Medical School).
 The goal of all scholarship is to inform those inside and outside our own sphere.
 An informed and diverse body of learners becomes a critical legacy of our faculty and institution, and we are committed to excellence in their education.
 Indeed, some members of the faculty may devote the majority of their professional energy to teaching and to the area of scholarship that is the development and dissemination of novel pedagogy.